adam-jb/py_education/main.md

 primitive calls = calls not induced via recursion

 audit event = specific type of system event, such as a function call or attribute access, that is generated by the Python interpreter.

+.pyc files = compiled version of a Python script